 No matter what you do, the mouth continues to emit an unpleasant odor.
 Constant brushing and mouthwash gargling seem to make little to no positive effect at all.
 This even has been confirmed by a trusted friend.
 If it is true, and the bad breath persists, professional help may be ideal.

 But what causes bad breath?
 Bad breath, or halitosis, is caused by bacteria in the mouth emitting sulphur-like smells.
 Most people automatically perceive individuals with bad breath to not practice proper oral hygiene.
-This could, however, be far from the truth.
+This couldn’t, however, be far from the truth.

 Causes of Bad Breath